 A good nanny is organised and prepared.
 Whether caring for one small child to multiple children of varying ages a good nanny is able to keep children occupied.
 Nannies should come prepared with age appropriate activities, a schedule for each child (if there is a significant age difference) and know the days’ schedule.
 If there is a school age child, know their drop off and pick up times, and plan snacks, naps, and activities for non-school age siblings around those times.
 Being well organised, prepared for the day, and having backup plans for inclement weather helps days for both nanny and children run smoothly.

 Lastly, a good nanny is trustworthy and a good communicator.
 Having passed a background check, submitted references, and gaining the trust of the parent or parents is the beginning.
 Once hired however, a good nanny provides exceptional care to children and keeps frequent and open communication with parents.
-Parents should have a sense peace when leaving their child in their nanny’s care.
+Parents should have a sense of peace when leaving their child in their nanny’s care.